mohammad-fouladgar/laravel-otp/README.md

 ## Practical Example

-Here we prepared a practical example.
+Here we have prepared a practical example.
 Suppose you are going to login/register a customer by sending an OTP:

 ```php
 <?php